wilyarti/hashtree/README.md

 # Todo
 ~~I would like to rewrite this program in either Python or Golang and reduce all the dependancies into a single file.
 Either than or build a single installable Linux snap or Docker image to make installation simpler.~~

+1.)
 Build a Windows and Mac OSX executable.

+2.)
 A GUI is on the cards in the future.

+3.)
+Eliminate the need for third party libraries.
+There is a bug in YAML::Loader with files that have multiple spaces.
+I will create a simple YAML formatter shortly.
+4.)
+Write or implement a Perl base s3 storage backend.
+Currently using s3cmd.